What are wild and exotic animals?

 The Westfield River alligator case:

 In December 2021, a young alligator in danger of starvation and perishing in the cold New England winter was rescued from the Westfield River near West Springfield.
 The animal had been periodically seen in the river since about August but had eluded capture.
 Officials suspect that the reptile had been kept illegally as a pet and then dumped and left to fend for himself after he grew larger and more aggressive.
-The alligator was turned over to the Massachusetts Environmental Police.
 He was thin from not having eaten, and it was thought he had tried to keep warm by crawling up a drainage pipe.
-The alligator was turned over to a properly licensed non-profit organization.
+The Massachusetts Environmental Police took possession of the alligator and it was later given to a properly licensed non-profit organization.

 Massachusetts laws regulating the keeping of wild and exotic pets